 Heating our new Hub during an Energy Crisis

-As you may have spotted, Sustainable Kirrie have recently taken up residence in 2 St. Malcolm’s Wynd, Kirriemuir (fondly known as ‘George Rennie’s old shop’ by Kirrie locals!).
+As you may have spotted, Sustainable Kirriemuir recently took up residence in 2 St. Malcolm’s Wynd, Kirriemuir (fondly known as ‘George Rennie’s old shop’ by Kirrie locals!).
 The single, large room serves to be our meeting place, our information point, our hub.

 The HEAT Project & Home Energy Scotland